 Do you know the Gherkin was actually not the first choice?
 The original plan was to build the Millennium Tower, a 92-story skyscraper that would have become the tallest building in Europe.
 However, Heathrow Airport objected to the idea as it would disturb the flight routes.
 Hence, the cucumber-shaped building made the cut and get realized.

 20 Fenchurch Street

-Why it shapes like this?
+Why does it shape like this?
 This time, it’s not for aesthetic reasons.
 It’s just to maximize floor space on the existing space of land!

 Anyway… it turns out that the roof of the Walkie-Talkie building is actually quite special.
 It is constructed like a giant greenhouse for the public to enjoy and appreciate the magnificent view of the city of London.
 More, it’s free!

 The name “Sky Garden” might bring you back to the ancient times in Babylon, where its “Hanging Garden” is a tiered garden featuring a wide variety of trees, shrubs, and vines.